diem-project/diem-docs/reference/en/06 - Widgets.markdown

 Next example is to include your foo/show widget, and to pass a recordId parameter to the component.
 [code php]
 echo dm_get_widget('foo', 'show', array(
-  'recordId' => 'id'  //pass a recordId to the foo/show component ));
+  'recordId' => $id  //pass a recordId to the foo/show component ));
 [/code]